- February 29, 2016

 At this point you can probably see what’s happening: the cycle just repeats.
 More and more teeth are lost until there’s no more to fall out!

-This process isn’t just a concern for the row of teeth that suffered the initial loss, either: your shifting bite affects the opposite teeth and can make them loosen as well.
+This process isn’t just a concern for the row of teeth that suffered the initial loss, either: you’re shifting bite affects the opposite teeth and can make them loosen as well.
 If they start to loosen the whole process can start there too.

 Preventing The Domino Effect